-Missouri woman forgives man who admitted killing her son
+St. Louis woman forgives man who admitted killing her son

-ST. LOUIS (AP) _ Shaunte Harris lost her son to one of the many homicides that plague St. Louis, but the man who pleaded guilty to killing him has her forgiveness.
+ST. LOUIS – Shaunte Harris lost her son to one of the many homicides that plague St. Louis, but the man who pleaded guilty to killing him has her forgiveness.

 Charles Cornet Napper was in court last week to be sentenced for the 2016 slaying of Nathaniel Stansberry III.
 Stansberry was shot to death inside the Northway Market.